Top 10 Car Insurance Companies in the United States by Market Share

 8. Nationwide Mutual – Nationwide comes in at 4.29% market share.
 You might recognize them from those “hilarious” vanishing deductible television commercials they run on TV constantly.

 9. Travelers – did you know that Travelers sold the first car insurance policy in the U.S.?
 However, that fact may surprise you less than their 2.14% share of U.S. car insurance market.
-Truth is, they sell their product through independent insurance agents, so they don’t rely too much on the multi-hundred-million dollar advertising budgets employed by some of the higher-ranking members on this list.
+Truth is, they sell their auto policies and other products through independent insurance agents, so they don’t rely too much on the multi-hundred-million dollar advertising budgets employed by some of the higher-ranking members on this list.
 They simply offer a good product at a reasonable price (i.e. they don’t spend as much of your premium dollars on attracting new customers).

 10. American Family Mutual – you might be saying, “Who?”
 American Family is a HUGE player in the heartland of America (1.97% market share) when it comes to car insurance coverage.
 There are a lot of people between New York and Los Angeles that need car insurance, and American Family answers the call.
 They also recently acquired The General Insurance Company to expand their footprint.